mdonkers/dotfiles/debian_install.md

 - Exit, and follow the steps at the top of this section to reinstall GRUB

-## Misc stuff

-Use `arandr` as graphical interface to `xrandr` to configure the screen resolution.
-A resolution of 1440x900 works for me (1680x1050 if you like small fonts).

-## Mounting

-For simple mounting, first get the drive and then mount:

-    lsblk
-    sudo mount -t vfat /dev/sda1 /mnt/sdcard/ -o dmask=0022,fmask=0133,uid=miel,gid=miel

-To be able to mount e.g. USB devices quickly (adding to fstab), first connect the device and get the UUID for mounting:

-    sudo mkdir -p /media/usb
-    sudo fstab -l
-    ll /dev/disk/by-uuid/

-Having the correct UUID, add the following line to `/etc/fstab`

-    UUID=<ID...>  /media/usb	vfat defaults,noauto,users,noatime,nodiratime,dmask=0022,fmask=0133 0 0

-Then simply mount the device with `mount /media/usb`

 ## HP Printer installation
 Follow guidelines here: http://hplipopensource.com/hplip-web/install/manual/distros/debian.html

-## Use of FN-key
-With the Dell keyboard its easy to switch between FN-key behaviour.
-Simply press Fn+Esc

-To find keycodes for any key pressed, use the following command (the second prints the full keymap):

-    xev | sed -n 's/^.*keycode *\([0-9]\+\).*$/keycode \1 = /p'
-    xmodmap -pke

-## Special characters
-Special characters can be typed in two ways, with the 'compose' key or by typing the unicode character.
-To set the 'compose' key to Right-Alt / AltGr, first check if it is available, then do the mapping:

-    grep "compose:" /usr/share/X11/xkb/rules/base.lst
-    setxkbmap -option compose:ralt

-Typing characters with the compose key works e.g. by `compose+", e` which results in ë.
-Unicode characters can also be entered directly using the combination; `ctrl+shift+u` followed by the numeric code of the character.

-## Cleanup unused wifi connections
-Cleanup unused connections in:

-    /etc/NetworkManager/system-connections

-## Connect to WiFi via cli
-Using the `nmcli` tool it's also possible to connect instead of using the applet.
-Here are the relevant commands.

-See list of all WiFi networks and the currently connected network:

-    nmcli dev wifi list

-Add new connection:

-    nmcli connection add con-name <Name> ifname wlan0 type wifi ssid <SSID_Name> wifi-sec.key-mgmt wpa-psk wifi-sec.psk <Password>

-See list of all locally know connections:

-    nmcli connection show

-Connect to a network:

-    nmcli connection up <Name>

-## Some useful key commands

-- Switch between terminals:                 ALT+F1/F6
-- Switch between terminals from X:          CTRL+ALT+F1/F6
-- Scroll up/down:                           FN+SHIFT+UP/DOWN
-- Copy/paste from application:              CTRL+C/V
-- Copy/paste from RXVT Terminal:            CTRL+ALT+C/V

 ## Disabled Speedstep